bihealth/hoenzke_et_al_human_lungs_covid_ace2/README.md

 ## read mapping statistics

-note that bam files from which read statistics are derived cannot be provided due to data privacy restrictions; statistics has been extracted from bam files using `get_subgenomic_reads.py` and `get_coverage.sh`
+note that bam files from which read statistics are derived cannot be provided due to data privacy restrictions; statistics has been extracted from bam files using `scripts/get_subgenomic_reads.py` and `scripts/get_coverage.sh`

 ## paper figures